network-analytics/pmacct-test-automation/tests/400-IPFIXv10-BMP-CISCO-SRv6-multiple-sources/README.md

 - output-bmp-01.json                        desired nfacctd kafka output [daisy.bmp topic] containing json messages [after closing socket]
 - output-log-00.txt                         log messages that need to be in the logfile

+### Scenarios

+- Default scenario: comms, ecomms, as_path, ... are encoded as strings
+- Scenario-01: comms, ecomms, as_path, ... are encoded as array

 ### Test timeline:

 t=0s --> the first full minute after starting the traffic generator